 “But I don’t like sad things and I’m an INF”

-There are certain generalities about personality type that don’t apply to everyone.
-For every 8 INFs who are drawn to sad things, there will be 2 who prefer the sun; who find sadness overwhelming.
+There are certain generalities about personality types that don’t apply to everyone.
+For every 8 INFs who are drawn to sad things, there will be 2 who prefer the cheerful parts of life and find sadness overwhelming.
 I’ve also spoken with ENFPs, ISFPs, and ENFJs who are drawn to sadness, although not as frequently as INF types.
 It’s okay if you don’t feel a connection to this article; it doesn’t mean you’re mistyped.

 What Do You Think?

 Are you drawn to sadness or do you find it unsettling?
 Let me know in the comments!